Global supply chain disruptions are spreading, and no one knows what to do about it…

 The term “global supply chain disruption” has been cited frequently as one of the dire consequences of the COVID-19 pandemic.
-And, currently, pandemic-related supply chain disruptions have caused a shortage of popular consumer goods ahead of the 2021 holiday season!

 The bottom line is that supply disruptions were initially tied to shutdowns of businesses when the pandemic hit.
 But since then, they have spread to a much broader spectrum of areas and are proving more difficult to tackle.

 In the process, corporations shifted from reactive tactics to mitigate the cost of disruptions to more proactive strategies to improve supply chain resilience.

 Paper-driven processes complicate these constant challenges.
 Whether it’s recruiting and on-boarding contractors, managing permits and compliance, tracking and managing shipments, or managing supplier invoices or customer service orders, your company can dramatically reduce costs and maintain better control of your operations by digitizing your processes and workflows.